persiandataset/PersianSpeech/README.md

 You can also use this <a href='https://fa.persianspeechcorpus.com/'>site</a>.
 This ~ 2.5-hour Single-Speaker Speech corpus has been developed using the same methodologies used in the PhD work carried out by Nawar Halabi at the University of Southampton.

 # Donation
 I try to publish free Persian datasets in github.
-Your financial support will encourage me.
+Your financial support will encourage me.</br>
 Donation link : https://www.patreon.com/persiandataset